 Mark LeVine is a Professor of Middle Eastern History at the University of California Irvine.
 His publications include Heavy Metal Islam: Rock, Resistance, and the Struggle for the Soul of Islam.

-Josh Kun is a Professor of Communication and Journalism at the University of Southern California.
+Josh Kun is an Associate Professor of Communication at the University of Southern California.
 His publications include Audiotopia: Music, Race, and America.

 Richard Flacks is a Professor of Sociology at the University of California, Santa Barbara.
 His publications include Playing for Change: Music and Musicians in the Service of Social Movements.